-- 6.1.1.6.1.3 Label autosampler vials to correspond to the evaporation tubes. - 6.1.1.6.1.4 Using a transfer pipette, transfer most of the reconstituted sample from the evaporation tube into to the corresponding autosampler vial and cap the vials.
+- Label autosampler vials to correspond to the evaporation tubes. - 6.1.1.6.1.4 Transfer most of the reconstituted sample from the evaporation tube into to the corresponding autosampler vial and cap the vials.

 6.1.1.6.2 Casework sample and control preparation